moiseszeleny/GC4PhysicalConstants/README.md

 **Genetic Computing for Physical Constants**

 This repository contains analytic snippets generated through generic computation for future AI-based analysis.
 The goal of this data is to identify patterns and relationships between fundamental physical constants.
-They data surve as the inputs for several AI techniques to be deployed for the analysis of the topological structure that may reflect the underlying connections in high-dimensional functional space.
+These data surve as the inputs for several AI techniques to be deployed for the analysis of the topological structure that may reflect the underlying connections in high-dimensional functional space.

 > Note: The file will be public only after the paper will be visible in the public domain.